 Weapons to Fight Cancer

-The team used a specially designed probe to feed through the 2.8 mm bronchoscope channel with fiber light sources.
-The mucosa tissue was irradiated with a tungsten/halogen broadband white light (predecessor to the AvaLight-HAL-S-Mini) and a blue laser calibrated to 407 nm introduced via fiber optics.
+The team used a specially designed probe to feed through the 2.8mm bronchoscope channel with fibre light sources The mucosa tissue was irradiated with a tungsten/halogen broadband white-light (predecessor to the AvaLight-HAL-S-Mini) and a blue laser calibrated to 407 nm introduced via fibre-optics.
 The emission peak wavelength for autofluorescence of healthy tissue was 500nm.
 The resulting reflectance and fluorescence emissions were collected via a multichannel Avantes spectrometer installation equivalent to two AvaSpec-ULS2048CL-EVOs in parallel.

 An area that displays an abnormal fluorescence profile can be rapidly targeted for additional spectral measurements which can be acquired in <1 second.
 Diseased tissue displayed drastically lower emission intensity at shorter wavelengths compared to healthy tissues.
 The combined autofluorescence imagine and optical reflectance spectroscopy significantly improved the positive predictive value compared with autofluorescence alone without sacrificing sensitivity.

 Both the excitation and fluorescence wavelengths at 407 and 500 nm respectively are within the 360-600 nm range in which blood is a primary absorber.
 This does create a challenge for this application, but not an insurmountable one.
 Researchers were confident that the modified bronchoscope with additional fibres was feasible to deploy during a standard bronchoscopy procedure.